Graduate Student Emergency Fund Program Guidelines

 Revised: May 2020

-The intent of the Graduate Student Emergency Fund is to provide limited, one-time financial assistance, up to $2,000, to enrolled graduate students who, due to circumstances beyond their control, have suffered a temporary crisis.
+The intent of the Graduate Student Emergency Fund is to provide limited, one-time financial assistance, up to $2,000, to enrolled degree-seeking graduate students who, due to circumstances beyond their control, have suffered a temporary crisis.
 The fund supports the needs of current UGA students.
 Unfortunately, it cannot be used to support a student before enrollment or beyond graduation.

 Response to Coronavirus (COVID-19): Due to the impact of COVID-19 on our community, students who have previously received assistance from the Graduate Student Emergency Fund will be allowed to apply again to cover needs associated with the outbreak.

 APPLICATION PROCESS: The Graduate Student Emergency Fund application must be completed and submitted by the student in GradStatus.
 The applicant must demonstrate, in the “Situation” section of the application, that the need is not an ongoing financial hardship and that the financial assistance will help solve the existing problem.

 Documentation verifying the emergency situation must be submitted at the time of application (e.g. copy of a police report or medical records).
 Students should also submit any receipts or estimates for necessary items or services, reflecting the amount being requested from the fund.
 Students who are applying due to loss of employment must include their Unemployment Insurance Benefit Determination Letter, if eligible, or if they are not eligible for unemployment benefits, they must submit evidence of job loss.
 Applicants may be required to provide additional information or take further steps as part of the application review.
 Failure to provide this documentation may result in a denial of assistance.